phatograph/blog/_posts/2019-02-06-rails-oauth-with-twitter.markdown

 })
 {% endhighlight%}

 Almost there!
 Now we have the `_request_token` back, and also `oauth_verifier` from Twitter.
-We can make a request for an Access token.
+We can make a request for an Access token using `_request_token.get_access_token`.

-{% highlight ruby %}
-access_token = _request_token.get_access_token(oauth_verifier: params[:oauth_verifier])
-{% endhighlight%}

-And finally, Access token get!
-You can any further request to Twitter using this token as you like.
-It's all yours now.

-To put it all together, the whole controller would look like this.
+You'll also need to supply an OAuth verifier within an object containing `:oauth_verifier` as well.

 {% highlight ruby %}
 class ApiController < ApplicationController